Brain metastasis: Immunotherapy

 Immunotherapy, for instance Anti-PD-1 alone or in combination with anti-CTLA-4, appears to be effective in some patients with brain metastases especially when these are asymptomatic, stable and not previously treated.
 In 2022, OMICs-based approaches such as single-cell and bulk RNA-sequencing revealed molecular subgroups in melanoma brain metastases (MBM) that may explain the variable response of MBM to therapeutic interventions.
+Moreover, methylome and transcriptome profiling of MBM revealed immune cell and microglia-enriched tumor subsets showing favorable outcome.

 Prognosis

 The prognosis for brain metastases is variable; it depends on the type of primary cancer, the age of the patient, the absence or presence of extracranial metastases, and the number of metastatic sites in the brain.
 For patients who do not undergo treatment the average survival is between one and two months.
 However, in some patients, such as those with no extracranial metastases, those who are younger than 65, and those with a single site of metastasis in the brain only, prognosis is much better, with median survival rates of up to 13.5 months.
 Because brain metastasis can originate from various different primary cancers, the Karnofsky performance score is used for a more specific prognosis.
+The PCORI review about radiation therapy brain metastasis states that there isn't enough clinical evidence to know for sure what the outcomes would be like cognitively and functionally.
+But the evidence shown made them conclude that the quality of like is insufficient to low.

 Epidemiology

 It is estimated that the worldwide incidence rate for brain metastases lies around 9% to 17%, based on the region of diagnosis.
 However, the baseline incidence rate of brain metastases were found to increase with improvements to brain imaging technology.
-Approximately 5 - 11% of brain metastasis were found to be deadly at 30 days, and 14 - 23% were found to be deadly at three months.
+Approximately 5-11% of brain metastasis were found to be deadly at 30 days, and 14 - 23% were found to be deadly at three months.

 More cases of brain metastases were found in adults, compared to children.
 67% to 80% of all cancer patients were found to develop brain metastases, as of 2012.
 Lung cancer, breast cancer and melanoma patients were found to be at the highest risk of developing brain metastases.
-However, recent trends in brain metastasis epidemiology have shown an increase in incidence for patients with renal, colorectal or ovarian cancers.
+However, recent trends in brain metastasis epidemiology have shown an increase in incidence for patients with renal, colorectal, or ovarian cancers.
 Brain metastases are most commonly diagnosed within multiple intracranial areas within the context of extracranial diseases.

 Both population studies and autopsy studies have historically been used to calculate the incidence of brain metastases.
 However, many researchers have stated that population studies may express inaccurate data for brain metastases, given that surgeons have, in the past, been hesitant to take in patients with the condition.
 As a result, population studies regarding brain metastases have historically been inaccurate and incomplete.

-Recent advances in systemic treatments of brain metastases, such as radiosurgery, whole-brain radiotherapy and surgical resection has led to an increase in median survival rate of brain metastases patients.
+Advances in systemic treatments of brain metastases, such as radiosurgery, whole-brain radiotherapy and surgical resection has led to an increase in median survival rate of brain metastases patients.